Man shot and killed after ramming police cars in Post Falls identified

 Just before 8:40 a.m., Post Falls Police responded to reports of a person ramming parked vehicles and structures in the area of Railroad Avenue and Williams Street, according to a news release from the Coeur d'Alene Police Department.

 At least one Post Falls Police officer shot Ness.
-He died on scene.
+He died at the scene.

 Multiple officers sustained minor injuries, police said.
 At least four vehicles, a telephone pole and two structures were damaged by Ness, police said.